Regulating Agencies in Georgia

 - Only triploid grass carp may be sold or stocked in Georgia.

 - Grass carp may only be purchased from properly licensed grass carp dealers.
-View an on-line list of authorized suppliers.
+View a list of authorized suppliers.

 - All grass carp dealers must be licensed through DNR (Wild Animal License).